What Is Intermodal Shipping? A Beginner’s Guide to Moving Freight on the Rail

 The Class I North American railroads maintain shared equipment fleets with over 100,000 domestic 53’ containers, and there are several asset carries with thousands of their own privately-held containers.

-This massive pool of equipment moves across the continent through an interconnected web of railroads, departing from and arriving to dozens of intermodal facilities accessible in nearly every metro area.
+This massive pool of equipment moves across the continent through an interconnected web of railroads, departing from and arriving at dozens of intermodal facilities, accessible in nearly every metro area.